adelowo/portfolio/_posts/2017-08-09-go-interface-antipattern.md

 {% endhighlight %}

-This might be a little hard to impose in some certain situations but with this technique, I think I can get rid of almost all of the trouble mocks in Go throw at me.
+This might be a little hard to impose in some certain situations but with this technique, I think I can get rid of my issues with mocks in Go.

 :satisfied: